MinhMPA/minhmpa.github.io/recommendation.md

 ## Textbooks

-- Dragan Huterer's upcoming book, "A Course in Cosmology: From Theory to Practice", provides the perfect balance (and connection) between theory and observation.
+- Dragan Huterer's book, <a href="https://www.cambridge.org/highereducation/books/a-course-in-cosmology/3D74B59DC8D6219D079F777DFD3FB1DE#overview">A Course in Cosmology: From Theory to Practice</a>, provides the perfect balance (and connection) between theory and observation.
 If you are an undergrad or first-year grad student, I think this is a great starting point.

 - Scott Dodelson's and Fabian Schmidt's <a href="https://search.lib.umich.edu/catalog/record/990182621100106381">Modern Cosmology (2nd edition)</a> discusses both theories of CMB and LSS, and how to connect them to observation.
 The treatment of perturbations, starting from Bolztmann equations, is extremely comprehensive.